hungpham2017/mcu/README.md

 I don't promise to put everything you like in **mcu** because sometimes you can modify the code with ease for your need.
 Necessary functions for sure will be included.

-# Function to be released soon:
+# Function will be released soon:
 - Projected density of State

 # Future functions: